This is a post from 2015, but I decided to post it again after reading an article by Tony Sweet about bad workshop behavior in the Palouse.

 All my photo workshop students are courteous to each other - and to other photographers we meet on site.
-I stress the importance of being polite on day one of the workshop.
+I stress the importance of being polite on the first day of the workshop.
 It's just common sense.

 My philosophy: We are all in this together.

-Well my friends, on my recent photo workshop to Bosque Del Apache, New Mexico with co-instructor Juan Pons I had an experience that made my blood boil.
+Well my friends, on my recent photo workshop to Bosque Del Apache, New Mexico I had an experience that made my blood boil.

 Here's what happened.